Akselera Tech

 Conversion rate2-5% typical10-25%+ when optimized

-Landing page experience is also one of three components of Quality Score, alongside Expected CTR and Ad Relevance.
-A poor landing page experience directly increases your cost per click through lower Quality Score.
-Improving Quality Score from 5 to 10 can reduce your CPC by 50%.
+Landing page experience is one of three components of Quality Score.
+A poor landing page directly increases your cost per click.
+Improving Quality Score from 5 to 10 can reduce CPC by 50%.

-Related reading: For the full Quality Score breakdown and how it impacts your costs, see Google Ads Efficiency Playbook: The Foundation.
+Related reading: For the full Quality Score breakdown, see Google Ads Efficiency Playbook: The Foundation.

-This is not a soft recommendation.
-This is the hardest data point in landing page optimization.
+This isn't a soft recommendation.
+It's the hardest data point in landing page optimization.

 The Speed-Conversion Relationship